tolauwae/ars-factum/alchemy/poison.md

 ![banner](../images/banner.png)

 Poisons are a common weapon in the arsenal of many adventurers.
-Creating these deadly toxins requires much patience and skill.
-Anyone who finds a recipe can attempt to make a poison.
+Creating the most deadly toxins requires a lot of patience and skill.
+But anyone who finds a recipe can attempt to make a poison.

 ## Types of Poison